North Shore Stars Rep Program

 Is playing time equal or fair at the rep level?

-While player can expect to be treated fairly in terms of playing time and position, fair is not the same as equal.
-While Rep is not about winning at all costs or short-term success, there is greater focus on competition, team objectives and results.
+While a player can expect to be treated fairly in terms of playing time and position, fair is not the same as equal.
+While Rep is not about winning at all costs or just short-term success, there is greater focus on competition, team objectives and results.
 Every player brings different relative capabilities and strengths to each situation, and playing position/time may be based on many factors, such as team needs, individual ability/performance, current situation, overall strategy, etc. Coaches who are aware of a player's preferences and capabilities typically look for opportunities to train and put players in those position(s) when appropriate.
 Players can use such opportunities to gain experience and earn additional playing time.
 Coaches often use regular season games for development, with greater focus on winning during tournaments and as the season progresses.
 Stronger, more experienced and committed players typically see more playing time in set positions during tournaments, especially during District Playdowns and Provincial Championships.